neuronsimulator/nrn/modelspec/programmatic/network/netcon.rst

     Description:
-        List of all the NetCon objects with presynaptic cell object the same as netcon.
+        :class:`List` (i.e. not a Python list) of all the NetCon objects with presynaptic cell object the same as netcon.
         With no argument, a new List is created.
         If the List arg is present, the objects are appended.